CHF Solutions Inc. [CHFS] – Is there any real value to CHFS Stock or is it vaporware?

 CHF Solutions Inc. [NASDAQ:CHFS]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to CHF Solutions Inc. [CHFS], the most recently available average analyst rating is from the quarter that ends in 9/29/2017.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding CHF Solutions Inc. [CHFS], the latest average analyst recommendation we can see is from the quarter closing in 9/29/2017.
 On average, stock market experts give CHFS an Buy rating.
-The average 12-month price forecast for this stock is $0.42, with the high estimate being $6.50, the low estimate being $6.50 and the median estimate amounting to $6.50.
-This is compared to its latest closing price of $0.43.
+The average 12-month price forecast for this stock is $0.39, with the high estimate being $6.50, the low estimate being $6.50 and the median estimate amounting to $6.50.
+This is compared to its latest closing price of $0.38.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for CHF Solutions Inc. [CHFS] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.